harvesthq/platform/README.md

 in which projects and items exist within the context of an account (e.g.
 Basecamp), a `data-account` attribute should also be specified.

+Each attribute is represented by a JSON object.
+Just escape your strings with `JSON.stringify`, and we'll unescape them on our end.

 ```html
 <div class="harvest-timer"
   data-account='{"id":42"}'